balllisaann/FinTech_Challenge_12_SupervisedLearning/README.md

 # FinTech_Challenge_12_SupervisedLearning

 Author: Lisa Bailey (balllisaann@yahoo.com)

 Date: 11/7/2021

+### Purpose

+The purpose of this analysis is to classify whether loan borrowers are likely to default on a loan or are a save lending investment.

 ## Overview of the Analysis

+Logistic regression was used to attemp to classify clients to see if they are likely to default on a loan or not.
+Two models were built: one on the original unscaled data and the other model used the Randome Oversampling technique due to the data being very imbalanced.
 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include:

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

-### Purpose

 An **abusurdly** simple Logisitc Regression model was used to analyze the data.
 * We were not prompted to see if there were any missing values (there were not).